sketchplugins/plugin-directory/README.md

 - [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
 - [zeroheight](https://zeroheight.com), by zeroheight: Document your design system using beautifully simple styleguides synced with Sketch and code 💎 💻
 - [⚓️ Sketch - SelectPlus](https://github.com/nathan5x/sketch-selectplus), by Sabarinathan Masilamani: Helps you select different type of layers, specific Shapes like Rectangle, Ovals, Triangles, Lines, Arrows, Paths, etc.
+- [🐳 蓝湖](https://lanhuapp.com/mac), by lanhuapp.com: Awesome Product Design Tool
 - [📕 PDF Export](https://github.com/dwilliames/pdf-export-sketch-plugin), by David Williames: Export all pages, current page or selected artboards into a PDF — based on a range of settings

 ## Sorted by last update (newest on top)

+- [Renamer](https://github.com/webkul/renamer), by Nitish Khagwal: Select multiple layers and rename all of them on the go.
 - [Scribble](https://www.canvasflip.com/visual-inspector/scribble/), by CanvasFlip Inc: Upload your designs, invite your team to edit copy in the browser and sync the changes back to your Sketch document.
 - [Pointbreak](https://pointbreak.protowire.com), by Mark Horgan: Add breakpoints to artboards so you can have mobile and desktop designs on the one artboard.
 - [Jane Doe](https://github.com/konki-vienna/jane_doe), by Konstantin Demblin: This Sketch Data plugin adds localized profile names (powered by uinames.com) to your design. - Get diversity into your content.